alexandrecuer/frontend/README.md

 ```
 Make sure to run the service with administrator privileges

-download php binaries from https://windows.php.net/download and install to `C:/php`
+download php binaries from https://windows.php.net/download and unzip to `C:/php`

 insert this in your `httpd.conf` - cf https://www.php.net/manual/fr/install.windows.apache2.php